 Attracting new customers and keeping existing customers is the basis of every successful business.
 That is why you must know how to find your target audience.

 To achieve this, you can either throw together a marketing plan and wish for the best, or you can take your time discovering exactly who needs your products or services.

 Not everyone needs or wants to buy what you are selling.
-One of the best ways to make your business successful, is identify your target market.
+That’s okay.
+One of the best ways to make your business successful is to identify your target market.

 A more effective approach is to concentrate your messaging and budget on a particular market that is more prone to buy from you.
 This is a much more affordable and effective way to reach prospects and generate business.

 - Estimate how much demand there is for your product or service

 - Modify products and services to meet customers’ needs

 - Design a marketing campaign that reaches the appropriate people, using the tone and language that engages them

 A target audience is a particular group of buyers interested in your products, services, and promotions.
 It’s crucial to understand your buyer’s group, especially factors such as age, location, income, behaviors, and interests.

 For example, if you are a physical therapist, your target audience might be athletes who are healing from injury; senior citizens looking to maintain movement; or middle-aged people with back pain.